ManiacDC/npm-sh-issue/README.md

 is run directly (which launches node using winpty.exe rather than sh.exe), the issue does not occur.

-The results vary based on the shell being used by npm (script-shell in .npmrc) and the shell used to launch the node script.
+The results vary based on the shell being used to launch tsc and the shell used to launch the node script.
 See the table below for reference

 |                      | sh   | bash | powershell | <blank= default to cmd> |
 |----------------------|------|------|------------|-------------------------|